SPLA vs. BYOL: SQL Server licensing guide for service providers and their clients

 There are two options to license SQL Server when you run it in a service provider environment:

-Pay-as-you-go (PAYG) or SPLA licensing is when the end-client rents a SQL Server with a SPLA license.
-License cost is included in the cost of the service, and the provider takes care of the license.
+Pay-as-you-go (PAYG) or SPLA licensing is when an end client rents a SQL Server with a SPLA license.
+The license cost is included in the service cost, and the provider takes care of the license.

 Bring-your-own-license (BYOL) is when the provider provides a SQL Server but allows the end client to bring their existing licences.
 In this case, the client must ensure that it has enough licenses and that the licenses are eligible for BYOL.